 Messier 40 (M40, Winnecke 4, WNC 4)

-Winnecke 4 is another binary star in Ursa Major.
+Winnecke 4 is another double star in Ursa Major.
 It was originally catalogued as a Messier object by Charles Messier in 1764, while he was looking for a nebula that Johann Hevelius reported seeing in the region.
 Not finding the nebula, Messier catalogued the binary star instead.

 The German astronomer Friedrich August Theodor Winnecke rediscovered the star in 1863, and it was subsequently named after him.

-Winnecke 4 has an apparent visual magnitude that varies between 9.65 and 10.10 and it is approximately 510 light years distant.
+Winnecke 4 has an apparent magnitude that varies between 9.65 and 10.10 and it is approximately 510 light years distant.

 47 Ursae Majoris